About the NEA Representative Assembly

 The Representative Assembly (RA) takes place during the final four days of the Annual Meeting.
 It is the primary legislative and policymaking body of the Association and derives its powers from, and is responsible to, the membership.
 The Representative Assembly adopts the strategic plan and budget, resolutions, the Legislative Program, and other policies of the Association.
 Delegates vote by secret ballot on proposed amendments to the Constitution and Bylaws.
 Those delegates with full voting rights elect the executive officers, Executive Committee members, and at-large members of the NEA Board of Directors, as appropriate.

-The RA consists of some 7,500 delegates representing state and local affiliates, student members, retired members, and other segments of the united education profession.
+The RA consists of more than 6,000 delegates representing state and local affiliates, student members, retired members, and other segments of the united education profession.
 Further information on the RA is contained in Article III of the NEA Constitution and in Bylaw 3.